Best storage practices for old photos.

 Printed photos, especially older ones, have a limited lifespan.
 The paper they’re printed on often contains acid, which causes it to become brittle and yellow over time.
 Think about how an old newspaper crumbles—the same process is happening to your pictures, just more slowly.
 Color photos are particularly vulnerable, as the dyes used to create the images can fade and shift.
 This deterioration is a natural chemical process, but it’s accelerated by poor storage conditions.
 You can slow this process way down, and a great way to stop it completely is through a professional photo transfer to a digital format.

-Why Your Family Photos Are Irreplaceable
+Why Your Family Photos Are Priceless

 In an age of cloud storage, it’s easy to forget the unique power of a physical photograph.
 These prints are often the only copies of a specific moment, serving as a vital backup and a direct connection to family history.
 They hold stories that can’t be replicated.
 A handwritten note on the back or the specific texture of the photo paper adds a layer of history that a digital file alone can’t capture.
 It’s crucial to talk with older relatives about these photos now, capturing the names, dates, and stories before those precious details are lost forever.